menu close open event RSVP required ticketed event

 A nestling bird will not survive for long out of its nest.
 Nestling are highly dependent on their parents for warmth, food, and protection from the elements and predators.
 So, a fallen nestling should ideally be put back into its nest.
 The exception to this is if the bird is injured.
 If you see cuts, bruises, abrasions, or signs of blood on the baby bird, it is unlikely to survive unless it is brought to a licensed wildlife rehabilitator.

 1. Search for the bird's nest.
-Some species nest in trees or shrubs, others nest on ledges, homes, or buildings, while others even nest on the ground.
+Some species nest in trees or shrubs, others nest on ledges or on homes or buildings, and others even nest on the ground.
 Sometimes just one or more nestlings will have fallen from the nest, other times the entire nest is found on the ground.
-While nest materials vary by species, many birds use dried grasses, fine twigs, and sometimes mud and hair to construct their nest.
+While nest materials vary by species, many birds use dried grasses, fine twigs, and sometimes mud and hair in constructing their nest.

-2. If you've found the nest up on a ledge or branch and you can safely reach it, you should place the baby bird back in the nest.
-HOWEVER, if the baby bird is cool to the touch, he should be warmed before being returned to his nest.
-This can be accomplished by holding him gently in your cupped hands for a few mintues or by partially filling a zip-lock plastic bag with very warm (but not hot) water and placing him on top of it.
-Most birds have little to no sense of smell, so the parents will NOT reject the baby simply because a human has touched him, but they might reject him if he is cold when put back in the nest.
+2. If you've found the nest up on a ledge or branch and you can safely reach it, you should place the baby bird back in the nest if it is warm.
+Most birds have little or no sense of smell, so the parents will not re;ect the baby because a human has touched him.

-3. If the entire nest has fallen down, you can try replacing the nest as close as possible to its original location.
-If the nest is falling apart or you can't get it to stay up where it belongs, you can place the nest into a plastic cup with holes drilled into the bottom for drainage.
+3. If the entire nest has fallen down, you can try replacing the nest AS CLOSE AS POSSIBLE to its original location.
+If the nest is falling apart or you can't get it to stay up where it belongs, you can place the nest into a plastic cup with holes drilled into the bottom of it (for drainage).
 The cup gives the nest additional support to hold it together and makes it easier to fasten up in a tree or shrub.
+Baby birds returned to the nest should be watched from a distance (so your presence doesn't frighten the adult birds) to make sure the parent(s) are returning to care for them.
+If their parent(s) haven't returned to feed them after two hours, call your local licensed wildlife rehabilitator.

 Keep watch from a distance and if you don't see parents return to feed the babies after two hours, call your local licensed wildlife rehabilitator.